Marvin700/Windows_Optimisation_Pack/README.md

 > **Note**: <BR>
 Please update the fresh Windows installation first. <BR>
 Run with the **Powershell** / **Windows-Terminal** as **Admin**. <BR>
-Unwanted functions can be customized in the Custom option. <BR>

 ## Screenshots
 <div>